sanjoshsatsangi/Portfolio/README.md

 # My Portfolio

 Welcome to my portfolio!
 This project showcases my skills and projects using a responsive and stylish design.
-It is built with ReactJS and styled with CSS3.
+It is built with React.js and styled with CSS3.

 ## Table of Contents
 - [Features](#features)